22 Nov 2019

 Where they do base recruiters in EMEA, the teams tend to be understaffed.
-For example, a $60B global Technology company I have partnered with in the past has only three recruiters to cover EMEA, India, and APAC.
+For example, a $60B global Technology company I have partnered with in the past has only three recruiters to cover EMEA, India and APAC.
 This team will be tasked with filling hundreds, if not thousands, of vacancies per year.
 As a time-saver, they will try to be smart and use social media.
-However, engaging specialized talent and senior leaders in a conversation about a new opportunity requires a degree of trust which cannot be created through online interaction.
+However, engaging specialised talent and senior leaders in a conversation about a new opportunity requires a degree of trust which cannot be created through online interaction.
 It takes years to build.

 Moreover, if you are approached by the in-house recruiter representing one firm, the answer will be binary, a ‘yes’ or a’ no’.
 Ultimately, a US Tech firm will need to tap into local networks and local language capabilities in order to hire effectively across EMEA.

 With the proliferation of LinkedIn, and other social networks and AI tools, it might seem strange that executive search firms are still enjoying a healthy trade.